naclonts/personal-site/README.md

-A site with a splash page, blog, and some tasty fractals.
+A simple page in a long-form-copy-ish layout.

-Uses Django for template extension and blogging fun.
+Uses Django for template extension and "minimalistic" blog.